Ashab111/pafka/README.md

 Pafka is developed by MemArk (https://memark.io/en), which is a tech community focusing on leveraging modern storage architecture for system enhancement.
 MemArk is led by 4Paradigm (https://www.4paradigm.com/) and other sponsors (such as Intel).
 Please join our community for:

 - Chatting: For any feedback, suggestions, issues, and anything about using Pafka or other storage related topics, you can join our interactive discussion channel at **Slack** [#pafka-help](https://join.slack.com/t/memarkworkspace/shared_invite/zt-o1wa5wqt-euKxFgyrUUrQCqJ4rE0oPw)
-- Development discussion: If you would like to formally report a bug or any suggestions, please use the **GitHub Issues**; if you would like to propose a new feature, or would like to start a pull request, please use the **GitHub Discussions**, and our developers will respond promptly.
+- Development discussion: If you would like to formally report a bug or suggestion, please use the **GitHub Issues**; if you would like to propose a new feature for some discussion, or would like to start a pull request, please use the **GitHub Discussions**, and our developers will respond promptly.

 You can also contact the authors directly for any feedback:
 - ZHANG Hao: zhanghao@4paradigm.com